 The Company follows the asset and liability method of accounting for income taxes under ASC 740, "Income Taxes."
 Deferred tax assets and liabilities are recognized for the estimated future tax consequences attributable to differences between the financial statements carrying amounts of existing assets and liabilities and their respective tax bases.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized in income in the period that included the enactment date.
 Valuation allowances are established, when necessary, to reduce deferred tax assets to the amount expected to be realized.
-At June 30, 2021, the Company had deferred tax assets of approximately \$0.1 million, with a full valuation allowance recorded against them.
-At December 31, 2020, the Company's deferred tax assets were deemed to be de minimis.
+At June 30, 2022 and December 31, 2021, the Company had deferred tax assets of \$404,467 and \$276,598, respectively, both with a full valuation allowance recorded against them.

 The Company's current taxable income primarily consists of interest earned on the Trust Account.
 The Company's general and administrative costs are generally considered start-up costs and are not currently deductible.
 The change in fair value of the warrant liability is a permanent difference.
-During the three and six months ended June 30, 2021, the Company recorded no income tax expense.
-The Company's effective tax rate for the three and six months ended June 30, 2021 was 0%, which differs from the statutory tax rate mainly due to the start-up costs, which are not currently deductible, and permanent differences.
+During the three months ended June 30, 2022, the Company recorded \$41,342 of income tax expense.
+No income tax expense was recorded during the three months ended June 30, 2021.
+The Company's effective tax rate for the six months ended June 30, 2022 and 2021 was 1% and 0%, respectively, which differs from the statutory tax rate mainly due to permanent differences.

 ASC 740 prescribes a recognition threshold and a measurement attribute for the financial statement recognition and measurement of tax positions taken or expected to be taken in a tax return.
 For those benefits to be recognized, a tax position must be more likely than not to be sustained upon examination by taxing authorities.
 The Company recognizes accrued interest and penalties related to unrecognized tax benefits as income tax expense.
-There were no unrecognized tax benefits and no amounts accrued for interest and penalties as of June 30, 2021 and December 31, 2020.
+There were no unrecognized tax benefits and no amounts accrued for interest and penalties as of June 30, 2022 and December 31, 2021.
 The Company is currently not aware of any issues under review that could result in significant payments, accruals or material deviation from its position.
 The Company is subject to income tax examinations by major taxing authorities since inception.

-Net Income (Loss) per Common Share
+Net Income per Common Share